bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 and used an external keyboard almost the entire time I wasn't immune to the failures.

-As a final note on hardware, there is no or very poor Linux support, depending on which exact model you have.
+As a final note on hardware, there is no or poor Linux support, depending on which exact model you have.
 I tried to get Linux on it a few times when I got sick of macOS and failed to do so in any usable form.

 Overall some parts of macOS and the MacBook Pro are really bad, and in